CartoDB/odyssey.js/CONTRIBUTING.md

 ## Libary feedback

-The libarary is intentionally easy to start using.
+The library is intentionally easy to start using.
 Take one of our examples and start testing it right away.
 We'd love to hear your feedback regarding features and API methods.

 ## Tickets